AliMorty/AliMorty.github.io/_posts/2019-08-12-Baraess-Paradox-and-Smartphone-Navigator-Applications.md

 Probably all of us, if we have a car, use navigator applications to find the fastest route.
 Especially when there is huge traffic in the city.
-(In our country), people usually used Google Map in the past.
+In my country, people usually used Google Map in the past.
 But just recently, there is a large number of new applications that are far better than Google Map, usually because of their new features such as navigation guidance voice, online update, better estimation, etc. <br>

 Two years ago, those applications were doing quite well.
 But nowadays, we have a very strange type of traffic in our city.
 When you drive in the afternoon, you will see that some highways are completely congested while some others are pretty empty.
 I think this situation is similar to a concept that I have learned in Game Theory.
 I want to discuss it here: <br>